-Understanding the hair growth cycle is key to optimising hair growth and reducing hair shedding.
+Understanding the hair growth cycle is key to optimizing hair growth stages and reducing hair shedding.

 Have you ever considered why some people can grow hair past their waist, while others can’t grow hair past their shoulders?
 Or why you need to cut the hair on your head, but not the hair on your arms?
 Or maybe you’ve wondered if losing hair in the shower is normal or if it’s something to be concerned about.